 python3.13 -m pip uninstall package_name

 Replace package_name with libraries like numpy, fastapi, or django.
-For detailed pip workflows, see the Python pip installation guide.
+For detailed pip workflows, see Install Python pip on Ubuntu.

 After installing dependencies, verify compatibility and check for conflicts: